 A Facebook Group may be something you’re considering also.
 I believe that a group is complementary to your business, giving you the chance to connect with your fans and add maximum value that sometimes can be lost in a Business page.
 You can have an open, closed or secret group.

-Focusing on your Business, we can start to maximise the SEO of your business page.
+Focusing on your Business, we can start to maximize the SEO of your business page.

 This is crucial for your success, make sure your keywords are in the description and anywhere else you can appropriately add them.
 Add your open and closing times, your contact details and your website.